moe3344/The_Last_Show/README.md

 - The Demo doesn't use any external library for the front-end
 - In order to get the full mark, you need to **DEMO your work in PERSON**.
 You could either demo it to a TA or the instructor.
 Demo is 50% of the assignment

-## :couple: Group Assignment

-In case you're doing the assignment as part of a group, pay attention to the following so you won't lose any points:

-- Use the UCID of one team member to name the Lambdas, and the other one to name the DynamoDB table
-- Put the names and UCIDs of the team members in the [Team-Members](./Team-Members.md) file
-- Both members must commit to the group repo.
-If a student has no commit after the deadline, their grade will be Zero.
-Things like "I sent the code over TikTok or Discord" are not acceptable. **No commmit = No grade**
-- Try to split the work as evenly as possible between team members
-- Both members must be present for the Demo.
-If you're not present, your grade will be Zero for the Demo

 ## :heavy_check_mark: Things you may change